-The most common colors for hydrangeas are pink and blue, and as many people know, this color is often controlled by the acidity of your soil.
-But not always.
-There are hydrangeas that are stable in color, showing only minor changes in different soils.
-The Glowing Embers Hydrangea is one of these.
-In most soils its huge flower heads are a perfect and appealing rich, vibrant red-pink color.
-If you have acid soil, it will be more purple-pink hues, but it remains pink.
+The most common colors for hydrangeas are pink and blue, and as many people know, this color is often controlled by the acidity of your soil (but not always).
+There are hydrangeas that are stable in color, showing only minor changes in different soils and the Glowing Embers Hydrangea is one of these.
+In most soils, its huge flower heads are a perfect and appealing rich, vibrant red-pink color.
+If you have acidic soil, it will be more purple-pink hues, but it remains pink.
 You know in advance what color range you will get, even if you don’t know your soil type.
-If you have an acid garden, and already have blue hydrangeas, you can now compliment them with rich pinks, and the Glowing Embers Hydrangea will do that for you, because the pink color is ‘bred in’ to the flower, not dependent on soil conditions.
+If you have acidic soil in your garden, and already have blue hydrangeas, you can now compliment them with rich pinks.
+The Glowing Embers Hydrangea will do that for you, because the pink color is ‘bred in’ to the flower, not dependent on soil conditions.

 The Glowing Embers Hydrangea does not produce flowers from new shoots that grow from ground level, so it is most suited for warmer regions, where stems are not killed by low temperatures.
 It is an ideal hydrangea for zones 7 to 9, where there will be little or no winter damage.
 If you live in colder areas, see our extensive collection of plants suitable for colder regions, such as ‘Penny Mac’, or ‘Endless Summer’.